Published by MBA Skool Team, Last Updated: September 29, 2021

 The promotional and advertising strategy in the Lego marketing strategy is as follows:

 Lego was made popular not just through the conventional media but also through unique marketing strategies.
 Lego, when it started off, consisted of just plastic bricks and small figurines which you could use to make small structures.
 It went further and attached themes to the Lego sets.
 The themes were an inspiration from cartoons, comics, movies and also video games.
 Lego expanded much beyond just toys and play.
 It has an official website which provides items, badges, rank, and trophies for certain tasks.
 It also had a premium account which had more privileges than the normal account.
 Apart from that, Lego also came up with the idea of theme parks named Legoland Amusement Park.
 There are around seven such theme parks around the world.
 It forayed into movies where an entire movie consists of moving characters made of Lego bricks.
 There were also competitions held in corporates like “Lego Serious Play” which challenged the creative thinking capabilities of the team members to build a structure which would portray the identity of the company through the Lego structure.
 In addition to that, there were conventional marketing strategies followed such as Online, TV, and print media.
-Hence this concludes the Lego marketing mix.
+Hence this concludes the Lego marketing strategy and marketing mix.

 Lego is a leading plastic toy manufacturer which specializes in construction toys.
 It is manufactured by The Lego Group, Denmark.
 It has a flagship product Lego which consists of interlocking plastic blocks and small objects which can be connected to each other and build a structure to your imagination.
 It can be used to construct buildings, houses, vehicles, human figures.
 It can be assembled and disperse as many times as one wishes.
 The legacy started in 1949.
 It had started off as stackable wooden blocks which then converted to plastic.
 It became a medium of creative play and enhanced critical learning abilities amongst children.